calmm-js/partial.lenses/README.md

 ##### <a name="L-filter"></a> [≡](#contents) [`L.filter((value, index) => testable)`](#L-filter "L.filter: ((a, Index) -> Boolean) -> PLens [a] [a]")

 `L.filter` operates on [array-like](#array-like) objects.
 When not viewing an array-like object, the result is `undefined`.
-When viewing an array, only elements matching the given predicate will be returned.
+When viewing an array-like object, only elements matching the given predicate will be returned.
 When set, the resulting array will be formed by concatenating the elements of the set array-like object and the elements of the complement of the filtered focus.
 If the resulting array would be empty, the whole result will be `undefined`.

 For example: